 And the running?
 I picked up running in my late 30s as a fluke--I wanted to get fit so I could complete a mountain hike during an upcoming summer vacation.
 So on Valentine's Day, I downloaded the Couch to 5K app on my phone.
 I made it up the mountain (barely) but never stopped running.

-Since then I have completed dozens of races, including two marathons, a number of half marathons, and several triathlons.
+Since then I have completed dozens of races, including four marathons, more than a dozen half marathons, and several triathlons.
+2019 brings new challenges—two ultramarathons.
 My passion is sharing my enthusiasm and expertise about this friendly and accessible sport.
 Running can be a gateway for personal transformation--I've seen it again and again in myself, and in countless friends whose lives have been changed for the better by this crazy, beautiful sport.